Muennighoff/sgpt/biencoder/nli_msmarco/README.md

 accelerate config
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 accelerate launch --main_process_port 2222 examples/training/ms_marco/train_bi-encoder_mnrl.py --model_name gpt-j-6B --train_batch_size 32 --eval_batch_size 16 --freezenonbias --specb --lr 4e-4 --wandb --wandbwatchlog gradients --pooling weightedmean --gradcache --chunksize 2
 ```

-This model uses GradCache, a technique for gradient accumulation with contrastive learning.
-Its total batch size is 32 * 8 = 256.
+The total batch size is 32 * 8 = 256.
 It's memory consumption is equivalent to using a batch size of 2 (chunksize).

 On BEIR going from a batch size of 16 to 256 yielded a 1% average performance increase.
 The two models are compared in the below table (the current paper only includes the 256 one):